juliarguez/taskflow-app/README.md

 # TaskFlow – Productivity App (CLI + Web)

 A simple task manager application built with Python.

-The project started as a CLI tool and evolverd into a web application using Flask.
+The project started as a CLI tool and evolved into a web application using Flask.

 ## Functionalities
 - Add tasks